-Phase One of the Australian Curriculum is to be implemented by the end of 2013 in the Learning Areas of English, Mathematics, Science and History.
-Phase Two and Three subjects will be completed by the end of 2013 ready for familiarisation and/or implementation in 2014 – 2016.
-Professional Learning workshops and resources to assist Principals and Schools have been developed to support and resource schools.
+Phase One of the Australian Curriculum was to be implemented by the end of 2013 in the Learning Areas of English, Mathematics, Science and History.
+Professional Learning workshops and resources to assist Principals and Schools have been developed to support schools.
 Further advice, support and resources will be added as Updates.
 This initiative is part of AISSA’s implementation strategy for the Australian Curriculum.

 PROFESSIONAL LEARNING WORKSHOPS